+Expected bp positions of uncovered minor component peaks are indicated by red arrows.
+D2S441: Heterozygote + heterozygote, 2 overlapping alleles.
+The 2 non-overlapping minor component peaks can be assigned.
 D18S51: Heterozygote + heterozygote, 2 overlapping alleles, 2 alleles overlapping with stutter positions.
 Minor component is covered by major component, or visible as elevated stutter.
-D8S1179: heterozygote + heterozygote, no overlapping alleles, 2 alleles overlapping with stutter positions.
-The 2 non-overlapping minor component peaks can be assigned (arrows).
+FGA: Heterozygote + heterozygote, no overlapping alleles.
+All 4 minor component peaks can be assigned.

-Figure 18.
+Figure 17.
 Results of the mixture analysis.
-A-D show 1:10 and 10:1 mixtures of DNA XY5 and XY13 (middle panels of each figure) and the corresponding single-source samples as a reference (upper and lower panel of each figure).
-Red arrows indicate positions where a peak of the minor component DNA that does not overlap with a main peak, or a forward stutter peak of the major component, is to be expected.
+A-D shows 1:10 mixtures of DNA XY5 and XY13 (middle panels of each figure) and the corresponding single source samples as a reference (upper and lower panel of each figure).
+Red arrows indicate positions where a peak of the minor component DNA that does not overlap with a main peak, is to be expected.
 A brief description of the mixture situation given for each individual marker is given below the figures.
-All but one of the expected peaks were found with a threshold of detection of 50 RFU.
-In this example, only allele 14 of D13S317 of DNA XY13 dropped out (Figure 18C, second panel).
+All but one expected peaks were found with a threshold of detection of 50 RFU.
+In this example, only allele 18 of D22S1045 of DNA XY13 dropped out (Figure 17C, second panel).